rbrich/keybox/docs/format.rst

 Batch import of passwords is supported via command line.

 - Format the data into tab-delimited file with header.
-- Header should contain subset or all of :data:`keys.record.COLUMNS`.
+- Header should contain subset or all of :data:`keybox.record.COLUMNS`.
 - Rest of lines should contain records with data according to header.

 Example import file::